Diseases

 • Reported incidence in humans

 The disease occurs sporadically throughout much of Africa, Asia, and Europe and results in an approximately 30% fatality rate.
-GAP: The exact incidence per endemic country is not known.

 • Risk of occurence in humans, populations at risk, specific risk factors

 CCHFV poses a great threat to public health due to its high mortality rate in humans, its modes of transmission, and its large geographical distribution.
 Ticks are a major route for the transmission of the disease to humans either through bites or crushing an infected tick on the skin.
 Secondary cases are frequently seen due to human to human transmission via percutaneous or per mucosal exposure to blood and body fluids containing the virus.
 Others may acquire the virus from direct contact with blood or other infected tissues from livestock.
-Cases have occurred in those involved with the livestock industry, such as agricultural workers, slaughterhouse workers and veterinarians (1).
+Cases have occurred in those involved with the livestock industry, such as agricultural workers, slaughterhouse workers and veterinarians.

 • Symptoms described in humans

+The incubation period in humans is 1-14 days depending on the route of transmission.
 Human infections begin with nonspecific febrile symptoms, but progress to a serious hemorrhagic syndrome with a high case fatality rate.
 After a short incubation period (1-14 days), the onset of symptoms is sudden, with fever, chills, myalgia (aching muscles), dizziness, neck pain and stiffness, backache, severe headache, sore eyes and photophobia and back and abdominal pains.
 There may be nausea, vomiting and sore throat early on, which may be accompanied by diarrhoea and generalised abdominal pain.
 Over the next few days, the patient may experience sharp mood swings, and may become confused and aggressive.
 After two to four days, the agitation may be replaced by sleepiness, depression and lassitude, and the abdominal pain may localize to the right upper quadrant, with detectable hepatomegaly (liver enlargement).

 Additional symptoms can include neuropsychiatric, and cardiovascular changes.
 In severe cases, hemorrhagic manifestations, ranging from petechiae to large areas of ecchymosis, develop.
-(2)

 Few studies on immune response in CCHF have been published.

-GAP: The knowledge is limited and further research on CCHF pathogenesis and immune response is necessary.
+The knowledge is limited and further research on CCHF pathogenesis and immune response is necessary.

 • Estimated level of under-reporting in humans